We are currently accepting applications for Fall 2023 entry.

 You must have completed at least 0.5 FCE with a minimum grade of C+ in each of the following areas:

-* If at the time of application you are in the spring of your second year, only the first 1.5 years of academic standing will be available for academic assessment.
-Acceptance into the program will be conditional upon the candidate completing second year and achieving the required academic minimums.
+If at the time of application you are in your second year, and do not yet have completed 10 credits for academic assessment.
+Acceptance into the program will be conditional upon the you completing your second year and achieving the required academic minimums.

 Supporting Documents: